 Now, I’m sure this has to do with the limitations of the GameBoy hardware, and that is not too surprisingly where a lot of the lesser aspects of Link’s Awakening come from.
 Because of the limited number of buttons, and arsenal of fourteen items that you build up over time, you spend a lot of time in your inventory, switching one item out for the other, and switching back after using that item to progress.
 All while hearing the same menu chime that was designed around the GameBoy’s limited sound chip.

 While Koji Kondo is an excellent composer and this soundtrack contains a plethora of memorable melodies, the high pitched chirps and beeps it’s presented in became tiresome all too quickly.
-There are some tracks I have no problem with, and feel they work well under these restrictions, but others became more than a little annoying due to the means in which these songs were presented.
+There are some tracks I have no problem with and feel they work well under these restrictions, but others became more than a little annoying due to the means by which these songs were presented.

 So, yeah.
 Link’s Awakening is largely hampered by hardware constraints and while I certainly did enjoy my time with it, there are enough petulant elements to make me reconsider playing it ever again.
 It’s world and characters are alarmingly endearing given the time, but the act of progression was often met with larger annoyances such as traversal, or minor ones like the text box that appears whenever you rub against a pot.
 Regardless, Link’s Awakening is still an enjoyable classic, just one that’s a little ruffled from the winds of time that rapidly whirl in technologically driven mediums.